DKMS-LSL/typeloader/user_manual/new_allele.md

 ![Pic](images/new_allele1.png)

-Here, you enter the sample's internal ID ("Lims donor ID") and external ID ("Spendernummer") and click "Done" to proceed.
+Here, you enter the sample's internal ID (sample identifier within your lab - this is the main ID TypeLoader will use to identify the sample) and external ID (e.g., the sample identifier provided by the client) and click "Done" to proceed.

 ##  (2) Specifying allele details (for XML files)
 If the uploaded file is a GenDX NGSEngine file, it contains multiple alleles of one locus.
-TypeLoader will ask you to specify which allele you want to upload, and to give a unique cell line identifier:
+TypeLoader will ask you to specify which allele you want to upload:

 ![Pic](images/new_allele2.png)